SeekingFor/jfniki/readme.txt

 CONTRIBUTORS:
 ---
+sethcg@a-tin0kMl1I~8xn5lkQDqYZRExKLzJITrxcNsr4T~fY
-sethcg@a-tin0kMl1I~8xn5lkQDqYZRExKLzJITrxcNsr4T~fY  -- patch to make jfniki work with Freetalk.
+ o patch to make jfniki work with Freetalk. o patch to dump jfniki to html for insertion as a freesite (DumpWiki)

 ---
 Dev notes